John-Smith-Modded/JSTR-Vanilla-1.12.x/ReadMe.txt

 %appdata%/.minecraft/resourcepacks

-Copy/Move the file "JSTR_Universal_1.9.x.zip" into the ".minecraft/resourcepacks" folder (you don't need extract it!).
+Copy/Move the file "JSTR Universal" into the ".minecraft/resourcepacks" folder (you don't need extract it!).

+OPTIONAL: For the smooth look of older JSTR packs, extract the "JSTR Smooth Overwrite Patch" folder from the zip file into the resource pack folder.
+Apply it on top of "JSTR Universal" in the resource pack menu.

 -Selecting the Resource Pack------------------------------------------------------------------------